 The Website Traffic Lead Ratio tells you how many of your website visitors convert to leads.
+It is also known as the Lead Conversion Rate.
 This KPI is useful because it tells you the quality of your website traffic.
 It is especially important for businesses in which your website serves as a major business tool such as ecommerce or SaaS.
 You can be fooled by the growing popularity of your website that is actually leading to no susceptible financial changes.
 So, you’ve got to know how targeted the traffic is by tracking the number of visits that convert into leads.

 Website Traffic Lead Ratio Example

 The following is an example of how to calculate your Website Traffic Lead Ratio: